RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Installing a Linux .deb package**

-The .deb package is used for Linux distributions based on Debian, such as Ubuntu, Linux Mint etc.
-Running the following should install ES-DE and resolve any dependencies:
+The .deb package is intended for Linux distributions based on Debian, such as Ubuntu, Linux Mint etc. Your distribution should include a graphical package installer, but if you prefer to use the command line, run the following which will install ES-DE and resolve any dependencies:

 ```
 sudo apt install ./emulationstation-de-1.0.0-x64.deb